SummaryRead the full fact sheet

 Suggestions for reducing the risk of your child drowning in a public swimming pool include:

-- Supervise your child at all times.
+- Actively supervise your child at all times.

 - The supervision of children in aquatic facilities is not the sole responsibility of lifeguards.